HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

       # Target Memory utilization scaling threshold
       targetMemoryUtilizationPercentage: 80
 ```
-You can reconfigure the default amount of replicas per application.

 - If split deployment is enabled, both the `searchMiddlewareQuery` and `searchMiddlewareData` values are considered.
-In non split deployment, only the `searchMiddlewareQuery` value is considered.
+In a non-split deployment, only the `searchMiddlewareQuery` value is considered.
 - You can enable automated scaling by enabling `horizontalPodAutoScaler` for both `searchMiddlewareQuery` and `searchMiddlewareData`.
 Enter the minimum number of pods in the `minReplicas` field and the maximum number of pods in `maxReplicas`.
 By default, automated scaling is disabled for both `searchMiddlewareQuery` and `searchMiddlewareData` settings.

 ### Automated setup for DAM

 ```yaml
 # Automated DAM setup
 configuration: